-Here are three tips to keep your resolutions and make your New Year, New “Money You” shine in 2017!
+Here are three ways to actually keep your resolutions and make your New Year, New “Money You” shine in 2018!

 • Insurance: Shop rates.
 Are you paying more than you need to?

 • Taxes: Start sooner.
 If you always wait until the last minute, make a goal to get them done early in 2017.

 • Investments: If you are currently putting away $0, make a goal to put away something.
 Shoot for $50-100 a month.